 A dialysis technician assists with dialysis treatment.

-A surgeon is a doctor who performs procedures to help with dialysis or who performs a kidney transplant.
+A surgeon is a doctor who performs procedures to help with dialysis or who does a kidney transplant.

 A dietitian (also called a nutritionist) teaches you which foods and fluids to eat and drink and which to limit.